 Lima is the capital of Peru and is probably your first destination in the country – make sure to include it in your Peru itinerary.
 The city has a nice historic center with some of the best museums in Peru.
 Plaza de Armas where the Cathedral is located, is definitely worth a visit.

-Free walking tour of Lima departs daily at 10:40 am from Plaza de Armas.
+A free walking tour of Lima departs daily at 10:40 am from Plaza de Armas.
 During the tour, you will see all the highlights of Lima and get an explanation from a local guide.
 Alternatively, you can book a guided tour here or here.

 If you enjoy visiting museums, pop into Museo Larco, where you can browse an exhibit of pieces from the pre-Inca period.

 You should also head to Miraflores, a trendy neighborhood in Lima with a boulevard along the coast and the most incredible sunset.
 This is also the best area to sleep in Lima, together with Barranco, the most artsy neighborhood.
 Finally, if you like animals plan to stop by Parque Kennedy, home of a lovely cat sanctuary.